File locking: Unlocker software

 On Windows systems, if a file is locked, it's possible to schedule its moving or deletion to be performed on the next reboot.
 This approach is typically used by installers to replace locked system files.

 Version control systems

 In version control systems file locking is used to prevent two users changing the same file version in parallel and then when saving, the second user to overwrite what first user changed.
 This is implemented by marking locked files as read-only in the file system.
 A user wanting to change the file performs an unlock (also called checkout) operation, and until a check-in (store) operation is done, or the lock is reverted, nobody else is allowed to unlock the file.

+Programming

+Rust supports file locking using the lock, try_lock, lock_shared, try_lock_shared and unlock methods.